oyaron/NGSF/readme.md

 The user has the option to create a bank with masked lines, meaning to mask host galaxy lines that could be in the templates, this option is default to False.
 If the user is interested in seeing which lines are being masked he can access the `mask_lines_bank` function within the `Header_binnings.py` file.

-## To run the code for an individual object

-To achieve this task the files needed are:

-- `Template bank of chosen resolution`
-- `Header_binnings.py`
-- `error_routines.py`
-- `SF_functions.py`
-- `params.py`
-- `run.py`
-- `auxiliary.py`
-- `get_metadata.py`

-In the `params.py` file there are three paths that the user should change.

-- The `save_bin_path` to which the binned files will be saved.
-- The `save_results_path` to which the results (a csv file and pdf images of the plots) will be saved.
-- The `path` which is the location of the "binnings" folder.

-In the `run.py` file the user should change the "original" path to be that of the object of interest.

 ## Main SuPyFit Function